phalcon-orphanage/docs/en/request.md

 These methods accept the same parameters as the `getPost()`, `getPut()` and `getQuery()` but without the `$filter` parameter.

-## Accessing the Request from Controllers
+## Controllers
+If you use the [Phalcon\Di\FactoryDefault][di-factorydefault] container, the [Phalcon\Http\Request][http-request] is already registered for you.
 The most common place to access the request environment is in an action of a controller.
-To access the [Phalcon\Http\Request](api/Phalcon_Http_Request) object from a controller you will need to use the `$this->request` public property of the controller:
+To access the [Phalcon\Http\Request][http-request] object from a controller you will need to use the `$this->request` public property of the controller:

 ```php
 <?php